An outline of the right to extend the lease of a flat under the Leasehold Reform Housing and Urban Development Act 1993.

 Qualifying as a leaseholder

-A long lease is, mainly, a lease of a term of years absolute in excess of 21 years when originally granted*
+A long lease is, mainly, a lease for a term of years in excess of 21 years from when it was originally granted*

 * The present unexpired term is not relevant; qualification is governed by the original term of the lease when first granted.